Kazi Anwarul Masud: Career

 Masud joined the Pakistan Civil Service on 26 December 1966.
 He was the second secretary at the Embassy of Pakistan in Yangon, Myanmar, in 1971.
 After the Independence of Bangladesh, he was appointed Charge d'Affaires of the Bangladesh Embassy to Myanmar.
 He was the first secretary of the Embassy of Bangladesh in France.

 Masud was the Director General of the Europe and Americas Wing at the Ministry of Foreign Affairs in 1985.
 He was the deputy High Commissioner of Bangladesh to India.
 He then served as the Ambassador of Bangladesh to Thailand and the Permanent Representative of Bangladesh to the United Nations Economic and Social Commission for Asia and the Pacific.

 Masud's book, Issues of Contemporary Politics, was published in 2007.
-It's launch was sponsored by the Bangladesh Institute of Law and International Affairs and attended by Faruque Choudhury, Rashed Khan Menon, Mohiuddin Ahmed, Mahbub Alam, Syed Moazzem Ali, and Waliur Rahman.
+Its launch was sponsored by the Bangladesh Institute of Law and International Affairs and attended by Faruque Choudhury, Rashed Khan Menon, Mohiuddin Ahmed, Mahbub Alam, Syed Moazzem Ali, and Waliur Rahman.